daostack/DAOstack-Hackers-Kit/daico/README.md

 ```

 - Open your web browser and type *http://localhost:3000/* This is your react Dapp.
 You can edit the `peepeth-app` code to modify frontend and the webpack watcher will rebuild the app

+- In another browser window/tab type *http://localhost:8000/subgraphs/name/<subgraph_name_from_example.env>/graphql* or *http://localhost:8000/* This is an interface to the subgraph and you can type graphQL queries here to fetch data from the `postgres` database

 #### Stop docker containers